 Hosted stablecoin checkout vs. payment links

-A merchant comparison of hosted stablecoin checkout and payment links, covering buyer context, order state, operational visibility, and rollout speed.
+A merchant comparison of hosted stablecoin checkout and payment links, covering buyer context, order state, payment visibility, and rollout speed.

 Start with the collection context, not the technology label

 Hosted checkout and payment links solve different merchant problems.
 Hosted checkout is better when you already have structured cart, order, or subscription context.
-Payment links are better when the payment path needs to travel through email, chat, support, or sales follow-up.
+Payment links are better when the payment path needs to travel through email, chat, invoice reminders, or sales follow-up.

-Treating them as interchangeable often creates messy reporting later, because the buyer journey and the support motion are fundamentally different.
+Treating them as interchangeable often creates messy reporting later, because the buyer journey and the payment context are fundamentally different.

 - Use hosted checkout when the buyer is already inside a product or order flow.

-- Use payment links when staff need to send or resend a payment path manually.
+- Use payment links when a payment path needs to be sent or resent outside the storefront.

 - Keep the quoted amount and order reference explicit in both cases.